Beate Klarsfeld: Early life

 The Berlin apartment in which she lived was bombed and relatives in Sandau gave shelter to Beate and her mother.
 Her father joined them in 1945.
 The house and property in Sandau were seized by the Polish government, and the family returned to Berlin.
-From the age of about fourteen years, Beate began to frequently argue with her parents because they did not feel responsible for the Nazi era, focused on the injustices and material losses they had suffered, and, while blaming the Russians, felt no sympathy for other countries.
+From the age of fourteen, Beate began to frequently argue with her parents because they did not feel responsible for the Nazi era, focused on the injustices and material losses they had suffered, and, while blaming the Russians, felt no sympathy for other countries.

 Move to Paris

 In 1960, Beate Künzel spent a year as an au pair in Paris.
 By her own admission, at that time politics and history were completely foreign to her.
-However, in Paris she was confronted with the consequences of The Holocaust.
+However, in Paris she was confronted with the consequences of the Holocaust.
 In 1963, she married the French lawyer and historian Serge Klarsfeld, whose father was a victim of the Auschwitz concentration camp exterminations.
 Beate has said that her husband helped her to become "a German of conscience and awareness".

 The couple had two children: Arno David Klarsfeld (born 1965) and Lida Myriam (born 1973).
 In 1964 Beate began work as a secretary at the new Franco-German Youth Office.
 There she published a guide for German au pair girls living in Paris.
 During a year of unpaid leave after the birth of her son, she became increasingly involved with feminist literature and with the emancipation of women in Germany.
 By the end of 1966, she and her family moved into an apartment shared with her mother-in-law and the three-member family of Serge's sister.